clvrmktg/clvr/content/insights/your-website-not-about-you/index.md

 4. **About:** A brief story that adds credibility without taking center stage.
 5. **Contact:** Easy ways to get started—forms, calls, or booking links.

-When your website is built around your audience instead of yourself, you shift from “look at us" to “we can help you."
+When your website is built around your audience instead of yourself, you shift from "look at us" to "we can help you."
 That's the difference between a digital brochure and a real business tool.

 ---